withastro/docs/src/pages/en/concepts/mpa-vs-spa.md

 **A Multi-Page Application (MPA)** is a website consisting of multiple HTML pages, mostly rendered on a server.
 When you navigate to a new page, your browser requests a new page of HTML from the server. **Astro is an MPA framework.** More traditional MPA frameworks also include Ruby on Rails, Python Django, PHP Laravel, Wordpress, and static site builders like Eleventy, Hugo and VitePress.

 **A Single-Page Application (SPA)** is a website consisting of a JavaScript application that loads in the user's browser and then renders HTML locally.
-SPAs may *also* generate HTML on the server (especially for the the first page load) but SPAs are unique in their ability to render HTML locally when you navigate to a new page.
+SPAs may *also* generate HTML on the server (especially for the first page load) but SPAs are unique in their ability to render HTML locally when you navigate to a new page.
 Next.js, Nuxt, SvelteKit, Remix, Gatsby, and Create React App are all examples of SPA frameworks.

 ## Astro vs. other MPAs

 Astro is an MPA framework.
 However, Astro is unique from other MPA frameworks due to its use of JavaScript as a server runtime.
 Traditional MPA frameworks would have you write one language on the server (Ruby, PHP, etc.) and JavaScript on the browser.
 In Astro, you're always writing JavaScript.
 You can also re-use UI components (like React and Svelte) on both the server and the client.

-The result is that Astro has a developer experience similar to that of Next.js or another modern SPA, even if the user experience is an entirely different MPA site architecture.
+The result is a developer experience matching Next.js or any other modern SPA, with the user experience and improved performance of an MPA site architecture.

 ## MPAs vs. SPAs